BREASTFEEDING WITH MATERNAL HEALTH CONDITIONS

 There is little research on the effect of maternal disability or chronic health problems on breastfeeding.
-Several studies have shown lower initiation and continuation rates in mothers with a disability and another noted that mothers with learning disability and multiple types of disability had the lowest initiation rates - around 65% compared to 83% in mothers with no self-defined disability, although these groups also had demographic and antenatal/intrapartum differences as well.
-Mothers with physical disabilities are more likely to have caesarean birth, both planned and emergency - which will bring its own challenges to establishing breastfeeding.
-Mothers with disability also report poorer communication, respect and involvement in decision making generally during their antenatal, intrapartum and postnatal care.
+Several studies have shown lower initiation and continuation rates in those with a disability and another noted that mothers with learning disability and multiple types of disability had the lowest initiation rates - around 65% compared to 83% in those with no self-defined disability, although these groups also had demographic and antenatal/intrapartum differences as well.
+Parents with physical disabilities are more likely to have caesarean birth, both planned and emergency - which will bring its own challenges to establishing breastfeeding.
+Parents with disability also report poorer communication, respect and involvement in decision making generally during their antenatal, intrapartum and postnatal care.

-A qualitative study of mothers with serious physical disabilities reported that factors increasing success for breastfeeding were:
+A qualitative study of birth parents with serious physical disabilities reported that factors increasing success for breastfeeding were:

 1. Adapting breastfeeding positions and using pillows